zetelight/proj6-mongo/README.md

 ## Setting up

-The most difficult, or at least frustrating, part is setting up the MongoDB database.
-Use mongoctl on ix to create your database.
-On your own computer, 'mongod' is the program that starts the database process.
-In either place, 'mongo' is a shell that allows you to interact with the database through a sort of command line interface.
-Javascript is the shell language of MongoDB.

-You will need to create an administrative user for your database, and a non-administrative user with readWrite access to a 'memos' database.
-Note that MongoDB on ix is version 2.4, while your computer probably has version 3.x.
-The procedures for adding a user are somewhat different between versions.
+Our use of the database is pretty simple, but you should anticipate that installing MongoDB could take some time.
+Since you may not be able to install the same version of MongoDB on your development computer and your Pi, it will be especially important to test your project on the Pi.

+The version of MongoDB available for installing on Raspberry Pi with apt-get is 2.4.
+The version you can find for your development computer is probably 3.x.
+You may even have difficulty finding documentation for 2.4, as it is considered obsolete.
+However, commands that work for 2.4 still seem to work for 3.x, so you should write your application and support scripts to use 2.4.
+The difference that may cause you the most headaches is in creating database user accounts (which are different than the Unix accounts for users).

-In Python, the pymongo API works with both versions of MongoDB, so it's only the initial setup where you have to be careful to use the right version-specific commands.
+In Python, the pymongo API works with both versions of MongoDB, so it's only the initial setup where you have to be
+careful to use the right version-specific commands.